gsilvers/me/content/posts/20230922-light-in-pixel-art.md

 # Pixel art games

 So I've not written about this before but I'm hugely enamored with video games created with a pixel art style today.
-While I'm not against "big" games I do think its important to keep games accessable.
+While I'm not against "big" games I do think its important to keep games accessible.
 I also really appreciate the detailed artwork and methods.

 # The feelz